MarkoSokser/Inform7-Jigsaw-game/story.md

 Chapter 45b - Approaching Terminal

 Approaching terminal is an action applying to nothing.
-Understand "approach terminal" or "approach computer" or "go to terminal" or "walk to terminal" as approaching terminal.
+Understand "approach terminal" or "approach the terminal" or "approach computer" or "approach the computer" or "approach computer terminal" or "approach the computer terminal" or "go to terminal" or "go to the terminal" or "walk to terminal" or "walk to the terminal" as approaching terminal.

 Check approaching terminal:
 	if the player is not in the Control Room: